CoolHandSquid/TireFire/README.md

 # TireFire
 *	TireFire is a scalable and straightforward platform for external enumeration to place your operations and workflow order.
 *	The database for TireFire (Main.csv) is easily altered to support your methodologies as they are substituted and appended.
 *	TireFire is a product of 19% security solutions.
-*	TireFire will be ReReleased March 1, 2021, with a CSV backend for straightforward command adding.
 ![alt text](https://github.com/CoolHandSquid/TireFire/blob/TireFire_V3/Images/Tire_fire.jpg)
 ## Friendly (GUI-ish) Interface
 ![alt text](https://github.com/CoolHandSquid/TireFire/blob/TireFire_V3/Images/2_kickoff.png)